xjkwak/market-trend-analyzer/README.md

-# Multi-Tool Agent
+# Document Analysis Agent

-A Python-based intelligent agent built with Google's Agent Development Kit (ADK) that provides weather and time information for cities.
-This project demonstrates how to create a multi-tool agent that can handle multiple types of queries through a single interface.
+A Python-based intelligent agent built with Google's Agent Development Kit (ADK) that analyzes PDF documents from a local directory.
+This project demonstrates how to create an agent that can process and analyze text content from PDF files using advanced AI capabilities.

 ## Features

-- **Weather Information**: Get current weather reports for supported cities
-- **Time Information**: Retrieve current time in different timezones
-- **Multi-Tool Architecture**: Single agent with multiple specialized tools
+- **PDF Document Analysis**: Automatically scans and processes PDF files from a local `docs/` directory
+- **Text Extraction**: Extracts and preprocesses text content from PDF documents
+- **Content Summarization**: Provides summaries and key insights from document content
+- **Smart Processing**: Handles large documents with intelligent truncation to stay within token limits
-- **Error Handling**: Graceful handling of unsupported cities and edge cases
+- **Error Handling**: Graceful handling of file processing errors and edge cases
-- **Extensible Design**: Easy to add new tools and capabilities
+- **Extensible Design**: Easy to add new document processing capabilities

-## Supported Cities

-Currently, the agent supports the following cities:
-- **New York**: Weather and timezone information

 ## Project Structure